headexplodes/http-stub-server/README.md

 The Generic HTTP Stub Server (a.k.a.
 'Stubby') is a protocol and server implementation for stubbing HTTP interactions, mainly aimed at automated acceptance testing.
 There's also some example client code in various languages.

+  **Note:**
+  This project is largely unmaintained.
+I'm happy to accept bug fixes but no new features are being added.
+I recommend you check out [WireMock](http://wiremock.org/), a very similar tool and actively maintained (well, at the the time of writing at least).

 ## Overview

 A typical use case is a web application that depends on some back-end service.
 You might want to perform acceptance testing of your web application, say via Cucumber + Selenium.